Casablanca - Things to Do in Casablanca in November

 What to Pack

-Comfortable walking shoes with grip - medina stones become slippery when wet, and you'll walk 8-12 km (5-7.5 miles) daily
+Comfortable enclosed walking shoes with grip - medina cobblestones get slippery when wet, and you'll walk 8-12 km (5-7.5 miles) daily exploring.
+Skip sandals; your feet will get filthy from street dust.

 Insider Knowledge